swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 `Comparable` provides a deterministic ordering suitable for sorted collections.
 The ordering is lexicographic over the path's normalized byte representation, which is platform-specific (see "Path decomposition" above): anchor bytes first, then component bytes in sequence, with trailing separator or resource fork suffix as a final tiebreaker.

 `ComponentView` also conforms to `Hashable` and `Comparable`.
 Its comparison and hashing consider only the relative component portion of the path, not the anchor or suffix.

-> TODO: add a note or at least we should think about what this means for verbatim-component and `.` and `..` members.
-I think we don't hash the isverbatim bit because they are subsitutable for path reconstruction and we don't consider `.kind` behavior to be semantically important enough.
-Or we just leave this unspecified and let the reader ask us...

 Support for other comparison modes (case-insensitive, filesystem-aware equivalence) is future work and likely belongs in a dedicated library or as a comparator parameter. `FilePath` is a resilient type and comparison is non-inlinable, so the ABI accommodates changes to internal representation if they prove necessary.